-Melted Crayon Art DIY Christmas Ornament Supplies:
+DIY Melted Crayon Christmas Ornament Supplies:

-1. Remove labels from crayons.
+1. Remove labels from your crayons.

 To help facilitate that process, I’d recommend soaking the crayons you’ll be using in some water for a few minutes.

-2. Whittle crayons with peeler.
+2. Whittle old crayons with a peeler.

-Using your potato peeler, whittle the crayons of your choice so that you accumulate a generous pile of crayon slivers.
+Using your peeler, whittle the crayons of your choice so that you accumulate a generous pile of crayon slivers.
 The more slivers, the more your ornament will be covered with color, so the amount you use is totally up to you.

-3. Open ornament, insert crayon slivers.
+3. Open your clear ornament, insert crayon slivers.